 Rouages: “Encouraging students to reflect on their health behaviors”

-Our meeting place that day is the Montpellier-Sète University Institute of Technology (IUT) campus in Occitanie.
-It's a beautiful spring day, and we take advantage of it to set up the camera in the shade of the pine trees.
-In a small single-story building below the gate, Dominique Makhloufi, a nurse, and Quentin Dudon, a preventive medicine doctor, are preparing for the shoot by fine-tuning their speeches.
-Although the joint preventive medicine and health prevention service employs nearly forty staff, there are only about ten of them working in this small Occitanie branch to fulfill their mission of prevention and health promotion among all UM staff and students.
+We’re meeting at the Montpellier-Sète University Institute of Technology (IUT) campus in Occitanie today.
+It’s a beautiful spring day, and we take the opportunity to set up the camera in the shade of the pine trees.
+In a small, single-story building below the gate, Dominique Makhloufi, a nurse, and Quentin Dudon, a preventive medicine doctor, are preparing for the shoot by fine-tuning their lines.
+While the joint preventive medicine and health promotion department employs nearly forty staff members, about ten of them are active in this small branch in Occitanie, carrying out their mission of prevention and health promotion among all UM staff and students.

 Nearly 1,500 consultations per year

-While Dominique Makhloufi is permanently based at this site, Quentin Dudon rotates between three of the SCMPPS's six branches: "I provide consultations at Richter, at the Biology Institute in the city center, and here at the IUT."
-Both of their main tasks are to provide medical consultations , in particular by assisting "PASS and paramedical students with their mandatory vaccinations for their second-year internship, especially tuberculosis," explains Dominique Makhloufi, before adding: "I also monitor fourth-year pharmacy students who are halfway through their studies ."
-In total, there are nearly 1,500 consultations per year.
-These health students, who are summoned by email, "don't always understand the importance of preventive medicine and why they are being summoned.
-We have to be educational and explain the purpose of these medical visits," emphasizes Quentin Dudon, who has also recently started seeing international students at Richter.
+While Dominique Makhloufi is permanently based at this location, Quentin Dudon rotates among three of the SCMPPS’s six branches: “I see patients at Richter, at the Institute of Biology downtown, and here at the IUT.”
+Both have the primary mission of providing medical consultations , particularly by assisting “PASS students and those in paramedical programs with tracking their mandatory vaccinations for their second-year internship, especially for tuberculosis,” explains Dominique Makhloufi, before adding: “I also monitor fourth-year pharmacy students halfway through their studies .”
+In total, nearly 1,500 consultations per year.
+These health students, summoned by email,“don’t always understand the value of preventive medicine or why they’ve been summoned.
+We have to be patient and explain the purpose of these medical visits,” emphasizes Quentin Dudon, who has also recently begun seeing international students at Richter.

-Psychological support for students is also a priority during these consultations, which assess the main aspects of their lives that affect their health and academic success: sleep, diet, well-being, and overall health.
-"Many don't have a primary care physician and have limited access to healthcare.
-They may face social, financial, or psychological difficulties...
-It is very important that the University helps them," says Quentin Dudon, who appreciates above all the "cross-disciplinary and diverse" nature of his job.
-"We can also refer them to other health professionals, whether they belong to the University or not, depending on their needs," adds Dominique Makhloufi.
+Psychological support for students is also a priority during these consultations, which assess key aspects of their lives related to their health and academic success: sleep, diet, well-being, and overall health.
+“Many don’t have a primary care physician and have limited access to healthcare.
+They may face social, financial, or psychological challenges… It’s very important that the University step in to help them,” says Quentin Dudon, who values above all the“cross-disciplinary and diverse”nature of his work.
+“We can also refer them, based on their needs, to other healthcare professionals, whether they’re affiliated with the University or not,” adds Dominique Makhloufi.

-Prevention means preventive measures, an essential part of their role on the Triolet and Richter campuses and at the IUT.
-The aim of these interventions isto"encourage students to reflect on their behavior, with a focus on prevention in areas such as mental health, stress management, diet, nutrition, sexual health, addiction, and health and fitness," explains Quentin Dudon.
-Having joined the SCMPPS in November 2022, this public health and medicine graduate is now working in his first position as a prevention doctor with this specific audience of students.
-"We know that, overall, students are in fairly good physical health but can be characterized by sometimes significant mental health problems, including risky behaviors."
+And when we talk about prevention, we’re talking about preventive initiatives—a key part of their role, which they carry out on the Triolet and Richter campuses and at the IUT.
+The goal of these initiatives is“to encourage students to reflect on their behaviors, with a focus on key prevention areas such as mental health, stress management, diet, nutrition, sexual health, addiction, and health-related sports,”explains Quentin Dudon.
+Having joined the SCMPPS in November 2022, this graduate in public health and medicine is serving here in his first role as a preventive medicine physician working with the specific population of students.
+“We generally know that students are in fairly good physical health but can be characterized by mental health issues that are sometimes significant, including risky behaviors.”